robertseaton/robertseaton.github.com/_posts/2014-07-21-reflections-on-a-month-vegan.markdown

 ## Restrictive?

+> I have never been able to deny myself anything, not even a cup of coffee if I
+> wanted it.
+<span id="quote-attribute">—Wittgenstein</span>

 So, right, one of the, uh, concerns I hear echoed most about veganism from people is that it's a very restrictive diet.
 No animal products!
 How can someone live like that?